Is financial independence new slang for an old and overlooked psychological theory?

-At different levels the Mario Brothers are given different powers, right?
+The Mario Brothers are given different powers at different levels, right?
 The boomerang flower, Yoshi's wings, the coin box, the 1-up heart...
 (OK, I remember quite a bit from my kool-aid drinking, basketball playing, video-game infused summers).

 5. The Third Factor (aka The Autonomous Factor)

 Personality is derived from biology intersecting with the environment.
 According to TPD, there is a third factor existing outside of the nature (1st factor) versus nurture (2nd factor) debate.
 It is a third element where the individual takes control of their own development by actively controlling the influences in their environment and responding in a more conscious way to events.
-It enters at level three of the five-stage theory (explained in upcoming posts).
+It enters at level three of the five-stage theory.

 6. Unilevelness Vs. Multilevelness: The High Road Vs. The Low Road

-Unilevelness - Levels 1 and 2 of the theory exist at this level of consciousness (for lack of a better term).
-An individual’s problems are recycled and keep showing up because there is little inner reflection and a lack of intrinsic introspection.
+Unilevelness - Levels one and two of the theory exist at this level of consciousness (for lack of a better term).
+An individual’s problems are recycled and keep showing up because they deploy little inner reflection and lack intrinsic introspection.

-Mulilevelness - An individual is launched into Levels 3, 4, and 5 if their developmental potential is high enough.
+Mulilevelness - An individual is launched into levels three, four, and five if their developmental potential is high enough.
 They analyze recycled problems with considerable intensity and self-criticism.
 Dabrowski (the creator of the theory) emphasized the importance of contemplating a hierarchy of values.
-In Level 3, the hierarchy of values may dominate a person’s thought process until they see it everywhere, in everyone, and in all actions almost all the time.
+In level three, the hierarchy of values may dominate a person’s thought process until they see "the higher and the lower" everywhere, in everyone, and in all actions almost all the time.
 Artistic expression and spontaneous creating become about the only way to deal with it.